-Allowable Amounts - the maximum amounts, determined by Blue Cross and Blue Shield of Texas (BCBSTX), that the Plan could pay for Benefits for Covered Health Services while the Plan is in effect.
+Allowable Amounts -the maximum amounts, determined by BCBSTX, that the Plan could pay for Benefits for Covered Health Services while the Plan is in effect.

-Allowable Amounts determinations are subject to BCBSTX' reimbursement policy guidelines.
-BCBSTX develops the reimbursement policy guidelines, in Blue Cross and BlueShield of Texas' discretion, following evaluation and validation of all Provider billings in accordance with one or more of the following methodologies:
+Allowable Amounts determinations are subject to BCBSTX reimbursement policy guidelines.
+BCBSTX develops the reimbursement policy guidelines, in BCBSTX's discretion, following evaluation and validation of all Provider billings in accordance with one or more of the following methodologies: